 - Identify technology training needs of faculty and students.

-Instructional Technology Specialist Job Listings
+Instructional Technologist Job Listings

-Pay by Experience Level for Instructional Technologist
+What is the Pay by Experience Level for Instructional Technologists?

 An entry-level Instructional Technologist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $44,029 based on 5 salaries.
 An early career Instructional Technologist with 1-4 years of experience earns an average total compensation of $51,585 based on 83 salaries.
 A mid-career Instructional Technologist with 5-9 years of experience earns an average total compensation of $60,625 based on 49 salaries.
 An experienced Instructional Technologist with 10-19 years of experience earns an average total compensation of $65,691 based on 51 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $69,410.